samuraininja84/Thimble/README.md

 --------------------------------

 Thats it!
 You should now have a custom command system that can be easily added to the Yarn Spinner Dialogue Runner and logged in the Command Editor Window.
 You can also freely modify the system to fit your needs.
 Feel free to reach out to me if you have any questions, need help with the system, or are trying to add a new command.
-Eventually, I will add more commands to the system and update the documentation to reflect those changes.
 I also plan to look into adding more features to the system to make it more robust and easier to use, such as:
-	- Adding the ability to track the number of times a command or function is called.
-	- Adding the ability to get variables from the In-Memory Variable Storage and set them via an Editor Window.
 	- Adding the ability to set a method on a command from the inspector by picking them from a dropdown menu like with the UnityEvent system.
-	- Adding commands to use in a Custom Dev Cheats Console for testing purposes.
 But for now, I hope you enjoy using the current system and find it useful for your Yarn Projects.